mitikov/KeepSitecoreSimple/README.md

-The blog brings light on advanced diagnostics techniques.
+The blog brings light on advanced diagnostics techniques, such as:

+* Memory dump analysis
+* Dynamic code profiling
+* Investigating phantom issues
+* In-depth explanations for certain Sitecore parts

+Content leaves in wiki (for now).

 ## Memory Dumps stuff